vivekbigelow/ecosystem/README.md

 Currently this method just appends the end position to an array and returns it.
 So when an animal creates a path it will jump straight to the end position.
 I originally used the bresenham line algorithm to get a straight path from start to end, but those paths will almost never be completly walkable.
 A better approach would be using A star or another path finding algorithm to generate a path to the target.

+### Terrain.gd

+Extends : Spatial

+#### Member Variables

+noise : instance of the OpenSimplexNoise class.
+Used for generating noise values

+grassTiles : Array containing all grass tiles

+waterTiles : Array containing all water tiles

+plantTiles : Array containing all plant tiles

+treeTiles : Array containing all tree tiles

+walkable : 2d Array of booleans, where each element corresponds to a tile in the terrain.
+If the tile is grass than the element is true

+walkableTiles : Array of the positions of grass tiles.
+I found that I needed the positions of the tiles more than the acutal tile instance.

+isWater : 2d Array of booleans, where each element corresponds to a tile in the terrain.
+If the tile is water than the element is true.

+walkableNeighborsMatrix : 2d Array of arrays of Vector2 positions, where each Vector2 array contains the walkable neighbors of each tile in the map.

+isShore : a 2d Array of booleans.
+Each element corresponds to a tile in the map and is true if that tile is walkable and neighbors a water tilei

+isFood : a 2d Array of booleans.
+Each element corresponds to a tile in the map and is true if that tile is a plant tile.
+(Since I only have rabbits, the only food is plants)

+isFoodNeighbor : a 2d Array of booleans.
+Elements are true if the tile neighbors a plant tile and is walkable.

+size : the size of the map, used to create a square with width and height equal to size

+GrassTileScene : preload of GrassTileScene

+WaterTileScene : preload of WaterTileScene

+TreeTileScene : preload of TreeTileScene

+PlantTileScene : preload of PlantTileScene

+#### Methods

+*init(size) : void*

+calls the randomize() to reset the seed.
+Assigns and creates the tile data arrays.
+Generates the terrain.

+*test_generate(width,height) : void*

+creates a map of all grass tiles for testing purposes

+*generate_terrain(width, height) : void*

+sets the parameters of the noise.
+Creates the tiles of the terrain based on values obtained by from noise.get_noise_2d(x,z), where x and z are the coordinates of the new tile.
+Noise is just used for creating water and grass tiles, so that the terrain looks natural.
+If a grasstile is going to be made a random number is used to determine if the new tile will be a tree or a plant.

+*generate_tile(type : int, position : Vector3) : void*

+Called by generate_terrain() to create individual tiles.
+The type indicates which kind of tile is made and the position is the position of the tile.
+Adds each tile to the Scene Tree.

+*find_walkable_neighbors() : void*

+creates the walkable neighbors matrix

+*walkable_tiles() : void*

+creates the walkable matrix of boolean values

+*find_shore_tiles() : void*

+creates the isShore matrix

+*find_food_neighbor_tiles() : void*

+creates the isFoodNeighbor matrix

+### Tile.gd

+Extends : Spatial

+#### Member Variables

+tiletype : The type of tile

+position : The Vector3 position of the tile

+#### Methods

+*init(positionVector: Vector3(0,0,0)) : void*

+sets position to passed positionVector.
+Translates the scene to position.

+*get_tile_type() : String*

+returns the type of the tile